 Get Rid of your Accent, Part One

-This book was published in 2006 and became an international best-seller.
-It was converted into the app, and the app was translated into Russian and Chinese.
+This book was published in 2006 and has become an international bestseller.
+It was converted into an app, which was also translated into both Russian and Chinese.

-It helps with clarity of speech.
-If you are not sure how to pronounce particular English sounds it will lead to unintelligible speech.
+This book helps with clarity of speech.
 In this speech training manual, we deal with all RP (Received Pronunciation) English sounds.
-It will help you sound educated.
-The book is available as printed version with CDs, on Kindle and Audible.
+This book will help you sound educated.
+It’s available as a printed version with CDs, on Kindle and Audible, and as three apps.

 This book is compact and easy to use with its 42 short lessons, each devoted to a single phoneme.

 For each phoneme, a list of words containing the target sound, a list of sentences, a few verses, a few tongue-twisters and some articulation exercises.
 You can concentrate directly on the phonemes which pose problems you may experience as a native speaker of a particular language, and a reference in this sense is provided in the appendix.